erwinfab/configure-ad/README.md

 I then successfully joined Client-1 to the `mydomain.com` domain.
 To maintain organizational standards, I created a `_CLIENTS` OU in **Active Directory Users and Computers (ADUC)** and moved the Client-1 computer object into it.

+* Joined Client-1 to domain.

 <img width="322" height="384" alt="image" src="https://github.com/user-attachments/assets/c660973c-f4ce-41e1-b9ea-fbfe8534ffa9" />
 <br/>

+* Created a client OU in ADUC and moved the Client-1 computer object into it.
 <img width="865" height="122" alt="image" src="https://github.com/user-attachments/assets/e5a1ec49-66cc-4073-9d67-688cdfb3c2de" />